The Latest Technology

 First, we made sure our tough and durable primer is specially developed and can be applied under adverse conditions.

-Secondly we ensured that this primer penetrates and pentrates into the substrate material up to a depth of 2 - 3mm.
-The result is a durable, tough, plastic-like bottom layer.
-90% Of problems with paint or epoxy coatings are due to improper preparation of the surface and cheap (or no) primers.
+First we ensured that this primer penetrates into the substrate material up to a depth of 3 - 4 mm.
+90% of de-lamination problems with paint or epoxy coatings are due to improper preparation of the surface and/or unsuitable primers.

-On newly built structures we strongly advise the use of a proper bonding liquid in the plaster cement (for cement plastered swimming pools e.g. Sika WM200) as well as the use of a water barrier treatment (PCT56) as a precaution against moist penetration from the outside.
-See our installation instructions and DIY videos for more details regarding pre-inspection and the use of PCT56 Water Barrier where reverse osmotic water flow might pose a ris
+On newly built structures we strongly advise the use of a proper bonding liquid in the plaster cement (for cement plastered swimming pools e.g. Sika WM200, Coprox water sealant, etc.) as well as the use of our "Wet-Smart" Primer as a precaution against moist penetration from the outside.
+See our installation instructions and DIY videos for more details regarding pre-inspection of the pool structure.

 We have also developed our epoxy products to offer as low as three-hour water-spot resistance during summer time conditions.
 We have selected ingredients that improves water-spot resistance.
 Visit our section on tests to see how we tested our products against chemicals and also water-spot resistance.